blinkist/blinkist-config/README.md

 my_config_value = Blinkist::Config.get! "some/folder/config"

 # This is will try to get a parameter from SSM at "/application/my_nice_app/some/folder/config"

+# You can also preload all parameters to avoid later calls to SSM
+Blinkist::Config.preload
+Blinkist::Config.preload scope: "global" # in case you need also another scope being preloaded
 ```

 ### Using SSM with a folder scope